… because there is always the small print …

 - Entry is only possible using the RGT entry form on this site

-- Entrants must provide either a link to online video or audio running for a maximum of four minutes or an audio or video file emailed to email@example.com.
+- Entrants must provide a link to video or audio running for up to four minutes, or email a media file to firstname.lastname@example.org.

 - Video or audio containing profanity or obscenity will be disqualified.
 Re-submission from the same entrant may be possible but only at the discretion of RGT.
 If unsure what constitutes a profanity or obscenity potential entrants should contact RGT in advance.